riley-martine/pyfortune/README.md

 # Pyfortune: a python fortune program
 I wanted to add my own fortunes to the fortune program, and writing this seemed simpler than modifying the existing fortune.
-Works with python 2 and 3.
+Works with python 3.6+

 ## Installation
+The directions for installation are as follows:

-* Clone the repo somewhere on your system, maybe in `~/bin/`
+* Clone the repo somewhere on your system, for example in `~/bin/`
-* Edit `myfortunes.txt` to only contain the fortunes you want to see
+* Edit `myfortunes.txt` to contain the fortunes you want to see
 * Add `python /path/to/pyfortune.py` to your (bashrc|zshrc|fishrc)
 * Open a new shell to test everything works